Skip to main content

 • optimization

 The optimization of "Dungeons of Dredmor" has received significant criticism, with players reporting frequent crashes, lag during larger battles, and overall poor performance regardless of hardware capabilities.
-While some users note that the game runs smoothly at times, the persistent issues with input lag and unresponsive controls detract from the experience, indicating a need for substantial improvements in optimization.
+While the game runs smoothly at times, many users feel it lacks necessary optimizations, leading to frustrating input lag and unresponsive controls, particularly during critical moments like autosaving.
+Overall, the game is seen as needing substantial improvements in its technical performance.

 • “In terms of technical performance, Dungeons of Dredmor runs smoothly and is relatively bug-free, although there are occasional issues with crashing or freezing.”